Beyond Likes and Shares: 5 Facebook Strategies for Modern Student Housing

 Did you know that 72% of renters have pets, yet problems finding and keeping rental housing is a leading reason dogs and cats wind up in shelters?

-Despite pets being prevalent in two-thirds of American households and integral to communities, many renters face challenges in securing pet-accommodating residences.
+Despite pets being prevalent in two-thirds of American households and integral to communities, many renters face challenges securing pet-accommodating residences.
 Shockingly, this housing dilemma leads to over half a million pets being surrendered to shelters annually, with many failing to find new homes.
-Even though the rental housing sector claims that about 78% of apartment complexes are pet-friendly, the reality often contrasts starkly.
-Many properties impose weight restrictions, such as no dogs over 25 lbs., or have breed limitations.
-Hence, the term “pet-friendly” doesn’t truly represent most of America’s pets.
+Even though the rental housing sector claims about 78% of apartment complexes are pet-friendly, the reality often contrasts starkly.
+Many properties impose weight restrictions, such as no dogs over 25 lbs. or having breed limitations.
+Hence, “pet-friendly” doesn’t truly represent most of America’s pets.

 With more people adopting pets, offering a true pet-friendly policy (with appropriate rules) can be a significant attraction.
 Massive bonus points for the properties that also offer up pet-friendly amenities like dog washing stations, pet parlors, dog parks, and more. (p.s.
 This is also another way you can justify a rent increase!)